celestinhermez/recommendation_engine_ibm/README.md

 as well as a description about these articles is able to create a recommendation engine with a few lines of code thanks to this project.

 ## Installation

 In order to install this package, simply type
 `pip install article_recommender` in the terminal.
 Then, the main class can be imported by `from article_recommender import ArticleRecommender`.
+Below is some example code including installation and import of the module.
 In order to run everything properly (including the development notebook), the following libraries need to be installed locally:
 * numpy